 Some countries are best explored and discovered if you drive and go where tour agencies wouldn’t take you!
-I did this on my 7-day trip in Jordan and I recommend you do the same in countries with many attractions or not so great public transport.
+I did this on my 7-day trip in Jordan, and I recommend you do the same in countries with many attractions or not-so-great public transport.
 I recommend Sixt car renting company.
-I had no problems and everything was just great!
+I had no problems, and everything was just great!

-HiHiGuide helps you get the local experience by helping you meeting with a local to be your guide!
+HiHiGuide helps you get the local experience by helping you meet with a local to be your guide!
 Just search for the city you are going to visit and choose your city guide!
 Or you can even become a guide yourself!

 I want to introduce to you Coinbase, probably the easiest way to get into crypto.
-It’s a simple to use, straight forward platform, where you can exchange your USD, EUR or other currency that you may have into crypto.
+It’s a simple-to-use, straightforward platform where you can exchange your USD, EUR or other currency that you may have into crypto.